EXTENSIONS

 karateFeature("classpath:perf/users.feature", "@smoke,@critical")

-// AND logic with separate strings
+// AND logic with separate arguments

 karateFeature("classpath:perf/users.feature", "@smoke", "@fast")